 will be accepted.
 All abstracts will be published online prior to the conference and will be archived for future reference.

-Undergraduate or graduate students currently enrolled (fall 2013/spring 2014) are eligible to present.
-Those students who graduated spring, summer or fall 2013 are eligible to participate.
+Undergraduate or graduate students currently enrolled (fall 2014/spring 2015) are eligible to present.
+Those students who graduated spring, summer or fall 2014 are also eligible to participate.

 The research presented should be appropriate to the students discipline and career goals.
 Proprietary research is excluded.
-Presentations from all disciplines including the creative arts are invited.
+Presentations from all disciplines including the creative arts and education are invited.

 Students will be selected to present in the on-campus event based on the quality of their research activity and the quality of their written abstracts.
 All students will be judged by a faculty panel unless otherwise indicated when the abstract is submitted.

 The selected students will have the option to present their work as an oral presentation or a poster display.
 Only students giving oral presentations will be considered for selection at the annual CSU Statewide Student Research Competition.